Connect with others who understand.

 Meditation and Physical Activity

-Consider practicing mindfulness meditation, a physical and psychological technique that has been linked to a greater awareness and control over one’s physical sensations.
+Consider practicing mindfulness meditation, a physical and psychological technique that has been linked to greater awareness and control over one’s physical sensations.

 Physical activity has also been shown to reduce MS paresthesia.
-One MyMSTeam member suggested light exercise to counteract stiffness and pain in the legs: “My leg pain was caused from inactivity and constant sitting, so my circulation was limited and blood settled in my lower legs.”
+One MyMSTeam member suggested light exercise to counteract stiffness and pain in the legs: “My leg pain was caused by inactivity and constant sitting, so my circulation was limited and blood settled in my lower legs.”

 Research studies have confirmed the benefits of exercise for MS pain relief.
 Physical activity reduces paresthesia, as well as many other symptoms, for people with MS.